Staffbase/gha-workflows/README.md

 <details>
 <summary>The action can be used to auto-merge a dependabot PR with minor and patch updates.</summary>

 The action is called by creating a PR.
-Dependabot must have ownership of the corresponding dependency files in order to be able to merge the PRs.
+It is necessary that the repository is enabled for auto-merge.
+There are two possibilities to enable the action.
+First, you can use the general GitHub token but the actions does not run on the default branch.

 ```yml
 name: Enable Dependabot Auto-Merge